Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Projected SHMM

 \subsubsection{Projection-onto-Polyhedron}

-Projection-onto-polyhedron SHMM first predicts $\hat{y}_t^{(SHMM)}$ through the standard SHMM and then projects it on to the polyhedron with vertices $\widehat{M}$.
-In other words, we find the point on the polyhedron spanned by $\widehat{M}$ that is nearest to the predicted $\hat{y}_t^{(SHMM)}$.
-We can use any distance to define ``nearest point'' but in our exposition we work with Euclidean distance.
-Mathematically, we substitute the recursive forecasting in Eq \ref{eq:recursive_prediction_rodu} with
+Projection-onto-polyhedron SHMM first generates prediction $\hat{y}_t^{(SHMM)}$ through the standard SHMM and then projects it onto the polyhedron with vertices $\widehat{M}$.
+Mathematically, we replace the recursive forecasting in Eq \ref{eq:recursive_prediction_rodu} with

-where $d ( \cdot , \cdot ) $ is the distance function (such as Euclidean distance), and is the polyhedron with vertices $\widehat{M}$.
-This results in a convex optimization problem if the distance is convex, which is true for general distance functions such as Euclidean distance.
-We can solve this using standard convex optimization methods such as the Newton-Raphson algorithm \citep{boyd2004convex_optimization_textbook}, with variants allowing linear constraints such as the log-barrier methods \citep{frisch1955logbarrier}.
-To the best of our knowledge, there is no dedicated algorithm for solving projection-onto-polyhedron, and unfortunately finding a fast solution seems to be challenging.
-The approach we take is to write the loss function of the constrained problem as the loss function with an indicator function, and use the log-barrier method to approximate the linear constraints through log-barrier functions.
-We then use the Newton-Raphson algorithm to optimize this approximated loss function, iteratively relaxing the approximation and solving it again until convergence.
-Note that this optimization needs to be done for every time step.
-This implies a trade-off between the accuracy of the approximation and optimization.
-Recall that we turn to SHMM because it is faster than the Baum-Welch algorithm, so any modification should not slow down the computation too much, otherwise this mitigates one of its strong advantages.
+where $d ( \cdot , \cdot ) $ is a distance function (e.g., Euclidean distance), and is the polyhedron with vertices $\widehat{M}$.
+This results in a convex optimization problem if the distance is convex.
+While solvable using standard methods such as the Newton-Raphson algorithm \citep{boyd2004convex_optimization_textbook} with log-barrier methods \citep{frisch1955logbarrier}, to the best of our knowledge finding an \emph{efficient} solution for projection-onto-polyhedron is challenging.
+The optimization must be performed at every time step, creating a trade-off between accuracy and computational speed.
+Because speed over the Baum-Welch algorithm is one of the distinct advantages of SHMM, any modification should not result in a substantial increase in computational time.